SoftwareAG/cumulocity-kpi-trend-widget/README.md

 6. `KPI title` is the name of the KPI you want to show.
 Example: Temperature, Humidity.
 7. `Upload KPI icon` allows you to upload relevant icon.
 Icon should be a image format like .png, jpg, etc.
 8. `Measurement` allows you to choose the Fragment and Series combined.
 It automatically gets populated based on the device selected.
-9. `KPI aggregation interval` is an interval to choose the measurements from to calculate the KPI.
-10. `KPI color` is the custom color you may want to specify.
+9. `KPI color` is the custom color you may want to specify.
 Clicking this field opens a color picker to help you selecting a color.
-11. `KPI unit` is a unit value you to specify.
+10. `KPI unit` is a unit value you to specify.
 Providing this value override the value received with measurement.
 Leave blank if you don't want to override.
 Examples: km, m, kg, etc.
+11. `KPI aggregation enabled` is to calculate and show the percentage tend text statement or not.
+12. `KPI aggregation interval` is an interval to choose the measurements from to calculate the KPI.
-12. `KPI threshold enabled` and its related fields allows you to configure threshold values.
+13. `KPI threshold enabled` and its related fields allows you to configure threshold values.
 KPI will change its color on reaching the threshold values.
 Threshold values are inclusive.
-13. `Chart enabled` is to show or hide chart in the widget.
+14. `Chart enabled` is to show or hide chart in the widget.
-14. `Chart type` is the type of the chart you want to see.
+15. `Chart type` is the type of the chart you want to see.
 There are 2 options line and bar.
-15. `Chart position` decides where to chart in the widget with respect to the KPI.
+16. `Chart position` decides where to chart in the widget with respect to the KPI.
-15. `Chart height` is the height of the chart you want to configure in pixels.
+17. `Chart height` is the height of the chart you want to configure in pixels.
-15. `Chart color` is the color of the chart you want to see.
+18. `Chart color` is the color of the chart you want to see.
 Clicking this field opens a color picker.
-16. `Chart aggregation type` is whether you want to retrieve the measurement to be plotted on the chart based on the interval or the custom number.
+19. `Chart aggregation type` is whether you want to retrieve the measurement to be plotted on the chart based on the interval or the custom number.
-17. Click `Save` to add the widget on the dashboard.
+20. Click `Save` to add the widget on the dashboard.
-18. In case you see unexpected results on the widget, refer to browser console to see if there are error logs.
+21. In case you see unexpected results on the widget, refer to browser console to see if there are error logs.

 ## Development - to do the enhancements and testing locally
 1. Clone the repository on local machine using `git clone https://github.com/SoftwareAG/cumulocity-kpi-trend-widget.git`.